Guido30/Qobuz-Playlist-Script/README.md

 This simple script retrieves all track urls in a given qobuz playlist

 Only supports play.qobuz.com links and you must provide a qobuz account
-Only supports firefox because im lazy :)

 ## Usage